 ANNA: I have a feeling that is not going to happen, but the art really blew me away so I’m still curious about volume 2.

-MELINDA: I’m definitely here for the next volume of Ran and the Gray World!
+MJ: I’m definitely here for the next volume of Ran and the Gray World!

 SEAN: And now Yen buries us in books, though as always a few titles seem to have slipped to the week after next.